Skip to main content

 Growth Hormone Secretagogues the Restorative Cascade

-A significant portion of restorative, slow-wave sleep is synchronized with the natural, pulsatile release of (GH) from the pituitary gland.
+A significant portion of restorative, slow-wave sleep is synchronized with the natural, pulsatile release of Growth Hormone (GH) from the pituitary gland.
 This release is most prominent during the first few hours of sleep.
 As we age, the amplitude of these GH pulses diminishes, which correlates strongly with a decrease in the amount of deep sleep we experience.

-Two of the most common GHS peptides used in combination are and a modified form of Growth Hormone Releasing Hormone (GHRH) like CJC-1295.
-Ipamorelin is a selective GH secretagogue, meaning it prompts the pituitary to release GH.
 CJC-1295 is a GHRH analogue; it mimics the body’s own signal from the hypothalamus that tells the pituitary to get ready to release GH.
-Using them together creates a synergistic effect, amplifying the natural GH pulse in both size and duration, thereby supporting the deep associated with it.
+Using them together creates a synergistic effect, amplifying the natural GH pulse in both size and duration, thereby supporting the deep sleep architecture associated with it.

 Peptide protocols for sleep are designed to restore the body’s natural hormonal rhythms that govern deep, cellular repair.